Lens replacement surgery

 How much does lens replacement surgery cost?

 Our prices are fixed, regardless of your prescription, so you can rest assured that there are no hidden fees or nasty surprises when you come to us for replacement of your natural lenses.
-The cost of RLE treatment ranges from £2,745 to £3,495 per eye, depending on whether you opt for monofocal or multifocal lenses.
+The cost of RLE treatment ranges from £3,495 to £3,995 per eye, depending on whether you opt for monofocal, extended depth of focus (EDOF) or multifocal lenses.

-We also offer interest-free credit available for up to 12 months, as well as other payment plans for up to 48 months, so you can cover the cost of your surgery over a period that best suits you and your financial situation.
+We also offer 0% APR finance* available for up to 24 months, as well as other payment plans for up to 48 months, so you can cover the cost of your surgery over a period that best suits you and your financial situation.

 How long does the refractive lens exchange procedure take?